rackerlabs/support-how-to/content/cloud-servers/system-disk-and-data-disk-faq.md

 ### What About Scaling and Resizing?

-Only first-generation and standard servers can be directly resized.
-Other servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.
+Servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.